-You May Be Surprised To Learn Which Two Countries Are Making The Globe A Lot Greener
+You May Be Surprised To Learn Which 2 Countries Are Making The Globe A Lot Greener

 The world is getting greener.